aquaman48/Android-Apps/Button-Uses/BUTTONS.md

 ## Animal Sounds

-This application I created with my daughter as the intended audience.
-Her name is Chloe so that is why the splash screen says Chloes Farm.
+This application I created with my daughter Chloe in mind.
 I kept the main activity pretty simple and straight forward.
+Click the buttons and the animal sounds for that animal will play.

 See screenshots below:

 #### Splash Screen and Main